 You can set up an appointment by calling or stopping by the Office for Career Development or you can email one of the counselors.

 On-Campus Interview Program

-Each fall and spring, the CSO hosts the On-Campus Interview (OCI) Program.
+Each fall and spring, the Office for Career Development hosts the On-Campus Interview (OCI) Program.
 OCI attracts law firms, government agencies, and public sector employers looking to hire students for summer and permanent positions.